Sister Cities Summer High School Exchanges

-Participants in the summer 2019 Exchange will depart with their respective chaperoned groups for France or Spain on Saturday, June 29.
-They will return to the U.S. on Monday, July 15.
-The Spanish and French teens will arrive on July 17 and the program then runs here until July 31, 2019.
+Participants in the summer 2020 Exchange will depart with their respective chaperoned groups for France or Spain at the end of June.
+They will return to the U.S. two weeks later.
+The Spanish and French teens will arrive two days later and the program then runs here until July 31, 2019.

 The program fee is $700 for Columbia residents and $850 for nonresidents, excluding airline tickets.
 Airline tickets in summer 2019 will range from $1,100 to $1,400 per participant.
 Applicants must be high school students residing in Howard County who have completed high school level three of French or Spanish by the end of the current academic year (or have the equivalent language fluency).

 The Application Packet includes detailed information about the program, a checklist, the Student Application, and forms to be completed by parents.
 The application deadline is Friday, February 21, 2019.
 The application packet will be online at ColumbiaAssociation.org/teenexchange by mid-October.
 The application deadline is February 21, 2020.

 There are excellent scholarships available for those who qualify.